chuxi/chuxi.github.io/_posts/2015-02-04-spark-vsl4oracle.md

         process(MsgVDL24H(MsgOracleHelper(connpro)), rdd.filter(s => s.substring(3, 9).equals("VDL24H")))
     }

 I did not find any other solution in spark community.
-And I think spark did not offer the I-Wanted groupby method is correct.
 RDD is already divided into partitions.
-So I am sure there is no other choice.
-Because I have to deal with a batch of messages by its type.

 I defined the process method in main method which is introduced in Configuration and Spark SQL part.
 The code is not perfect.
 I know I could adjust the structure to make it better performance( Now I am in lazy val state...)